HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 The neutron energy spectrum was calculated (see \cref{fig:preliminary_4}) 50\,cm away from the emission surface in the extraction pipe.
-The neutron wavelength spectra in \cref{fig:SpectrumAt50cm_ToyModel_40x40x40_AA_0_Blahoslav,fig:SpectrumAt50cm_ToyModel_40x40x40_AA_1_Blahoslav} show that the clathrate hydrate became a competitive moderator material with \ce{LD2} above about 14 Å. This result is consistent with the results from the spherical moderator and \si{MgH_2} reflector model.
-The volume of the box moderator was increased to 80 $\times$ 80 $\times$ 80 \si{cm^3} while keeping the dimensions of cold reflector, premoderator and extraction pipe aligned to the bottom of moderator.
-The results are shown in Ref.~\cite{xu2023magnetic}. \FloatBarrier
+The neutron wavelength spectra in \cref{fig:SpectrumAt50cm_ToyModel_40x40x40_AA_0_Blahoslav,fig:SpectrumAt50cm_ToyModel_40x40x40_AA_1_Blahoslav} show that the clathrate hydrate becomes a competitive moderator material with \ce{LD2} above about $\SI{14} \AA$.
+This result is consistent with the results from the spherical moderator and \ce{MgH_2} reflector model. \FloatBarrier